Kurento/kurento/README.md

 Finally, open this URL in your browser: http://localhost:8080/

-Take into account that demos with Generators (FaceOverlayGenerator, RecorderFilterGenerator, and so on) require [co] (generator based flow-control for nodejs).
+Take into account that demos with Generators (kurento-faceoverlay-generator, kurento-recorder-filter-generator, and so on) require [co] (generator based flow-control for nodejs).
 In these demos, the experimental JavaScript support must be enabled.
 In Chrome, this can done in this configuration page: